josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 # A rundown of the SAFE API

-// A great reference by MaidSafe Here <https://forum.safedev.org/t/safe-network-api-getting-started-draft/726/1> and <https://forum.safedev.org/t/how-to-develop-for-the-safe-network-draft/843>
+References by MaidSafe here <https://forum.safedev.org/t/safe-network-api-getting-started-draft/726/1> and here <https://forum.safedev.org/t/how-to-develop-for-the-safe-network-draft/843>

+References by the community here <https://safe-network-explained.github.io/architecture> and here [The SAFE Paper here]

 ## SAFE Browser and the Authenticator

-The SAFE Browser is developed by MaidSafe and provides access to SAFE Network and websites on the SAFE Network.
+The SAFE Browser is developed by MaidSafe and provides access to the SAFE Network and websites on the SAFE Network.

 It has an integrated feature called Authenticator.
 The Authenticator is used to for signing in and creating an account on the SAFE Network.